 Roads are closed for the entire 6.5km course, but you will still need to be careful as emergency vehicles may need to access the course.
 At all times try to keep left and be aware of your surroundings.
 Roads will start to re-open from 11.00am.
 Before this happens you will be directed onto the footpath by course marshals.
 State Highway One at the corner of Wellington Road and Cobham Drive reopens at 11.30am.
 At this point you will have to wait for the pedestrian crossing to cross over to Kilbirnie Park.
 Marshals will leave the course at 1.00pm.

 Round the Bays has a legal temporary road closure (see our website for full road closure info) and participants are advised that they must run or walk on the road at all times unless specifically advised otherwise by an event marshal.
 Members of the public will be using the footpath so it will be safer and quicker for you to use the road.

 As you make your way down Evans Bay Parade, towards Kilbirnie Park and the finish chute, 6.5km event participants are asked to keep right and half marathon and 10km participants to the left.
 This will be clearly marked and is done with the intention of avoiding finish line congestion.

 At the finish line

-When you reach the finish line do not stop, keep moving and follow the directions of the marshals.
-Remove your timing tag and place in the timing tag buckets, and collect your free Pump water bottle and banana.
+When you reach the finish line do not stop, keep moving and follow the directions of the marshals to collect your free Pump water bottle and banana.
 Half Marathon finishers will be presented with their medal at the end of the finish area, all other pre-purchased medal s must be collected from the designated medal tent on Kilbirnie Park.